Lord of Tears: Release

 Lord of Tears had its world premiere on 25 October 2013 in Whitby at the Bram Stoker International Film Festival.
 It went on to feature at several other film festivals including the Belfast Film Festival and the H.P.
 Lovecraft Film Festival.
 The film received a limited DVD and Blu-ray collector's edition release in 2013 through Brewster's Hex Media and was packaged with the film's soundtrack, a printed booklet, and a downloadable electronic booklet.
 This release received special note for its shipping packaging, as purchasers received the DVD set wrapped in black tissue paper and topped by a single owl feather.
-The collector's version later sold out, prompting Hex Media to announce that they were going to release a new three disc special edition that would include new content and that the film would have a new edit, updated color treatment, and sound effects.
+The collector's version later sold out, prompting Hex Media to announce that they were going to release a new three disc special edition that would include new content and that the film would have a new edit, updated colour treatment, and sound effects.

 On 27 June 2014 Lord of Tears received a video on demand release through Vimeo.
 The film was retitled The Owlman for its UK DVD release through 88 Films in March 2016.